Full Frame Lens Recommendations for Canon Cameras: What We Shoot.

 These are the go-to lenses for larger wild animal encounters where we aren’t likely to get right next to the subject.
 Sharks that aren’t baited in, turtles, rays, dolphins and other cetaceans are prime examples.
 Schooling fish and reef “vignettes” with models are also typical uses.
 On a trip to the Galapagos, Cocos, or Socorro (known big animal locations), we will typically shoot this category of lens 75% of the time or more.

-The 16-35mm is the sharpest, best performing rectilinear wide angle lens for underwater use on a Canon full frame camera that we have tested.
+The top conventional lens pick would be one of Canon's 16-35mm lenses (there have been several).
+The 2.8L III lens is very good, heavy and pricey.
+Another option might be Canon's excellent 16-35 f/4L which is one of the best performing rectilinear wide angle lenses for underwater use on a Canon full frame camera that we have tested.
 It is also a surprisingly good value.
 Any lens in this category benefits from the largest high quality dome you can employ (230mm / 9” is optimal).
 This is a fairly close focusing lens and generally doesn’t need a close up diopter in a large dome that is properly positioned.
 More...

 Canon EF 17-40mm f/4L USM

 This lens is not as sharp in the corners underwater as the 16-35, but for pelagic shooting this doesn’t have to be prohibitive.
-At half the price of the 16-35, it provides a lot of value.
+At a fraction of the price of the 16-35, it provides a lot of value.
 It still does a respectable job in a large dome with a +2 diopter to assist in corner sharpness.
 More...

 #1 Canon EF 8-15mm f/4L Fisheye USM